Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

-Conditions~\ref{feasible:responsive1} and~\ref{feasible:responsive2} hold with analogous arguments as above. \item[\rmfamily\mdseries \textit{core-stable:}] A player~$i$ is a witness against core-stability if $i$ takes part in a blocking coalition, i.e., $i\in C$ such that each $j\in C$ prefers $C$ to $\Gamma(j)$.
-Observe that if there exists a coalition blocking~$\Gamma$, its connected components also block $\Gamma$.
+} Observe that if there exists a coalition blocking~$\Gamma$, its connected components also block $\Gamma$.
 Hence, we can assume that $C$ is connected.
-It either holds that $\Gamma(i)$ is not acceptable for~$i$, and $C=\{i\}$ or $C$ is a neighbouring coalition to $i$.
+It either holds that $\Gamma(i)$ is not acceptable for~$i$, and $C=\{i\}$ or $C$ is a neighbouring coalition\footnote{We call $C\subseteq\mathcal{N}_i$ a \emph{neighbouring coalition} if at least one agent $j\in C$, $j\neq i$, is a neighbour of $i$ in $N_i$ (i.e., $j$ is either a friend in $N_i^+$ or an enemy in $N_i^-$).} to $i$.